The Fundamental Forces

 SELECTED EXHIBITIONS

-2007 "The Fundamental Forces", Crome Architecture, San Rafael, California
+2007 "The Fundamental Forces", Solo exhibition, Crome Architecture, San Rafael, California

 2007 "the Brat Pack", The Lowe Gallery, Atlanta, Georgia